--Modalities for implementation are vague. -Criteria for differentiation are vague and may beccome controversial during negotiations (e.g., per capita basis indicators could exclude major exclude major exclude major emitters) -Quantitative absolute commitments for NICs and RIDCs may be difficult to negotiate given uncertainties in future economic growth, and the need growth, and the need for providing energy access in many countries. -Decentralised monitoring might weaken the environmental integrity of the mechanism. -Emphasis on equity -Adaptation, technology development and transfer and evelopment are development are included. -Gradual involvement of all countries. -Enhanced focus on adaptation. -Recommends overcoming "block mentality". -Expanded carbon market would compensate for many of the shortcoming of the Shortcoming of the CDM (e.g. overly stringent additionality rules).
-Comprehensive proposal for a stable, long-term universal regime based on principles of equity, common but differentiated responsibilities and respective capabilities. -Proposal made by 14 researchers from all regions of the world including Asia, and defines six groups of countries that should take differentiated types of mitigation commitments.
+, ' ' 1 ' 1 1 1 ' ' ' 1 -Modalities for implementation are vague. -Criteria for differentiation are vague and may become controversial during negotiations (e.g., per capita basis indicators could exclude major emitters) -Cuantitative absolute commitments for NICs and RIDCs may be difficult to negotiate given uncertainties in future economic growth, and the need for providing energy access in many countries. -Decentralised monitoring might weaken the environmental integrity of the mechanism. -Emphasis on equity -Adaptation, technology development and transfer and sustainable development are included. -Gradual involvement of all countriesEnhanced focus on adaptationAccommends overcoming "block mentality". -Expanded carbon market would compensate for many of the Shortcomings of the CDM (e.g. overly stringent additionality rules). -Comprehensive proposal for a stable, long-term universal regime based on principles of equity, common but differentiated responsibilities and respective capabilities.
+Proposal made by 14 researchers from all regions of the world including Asia, and defines six groups of countries that should take differentiated types of mitigation commitments.
 Developed countries are divided into two groups (Annex 1 and Annex II) and developing countries are grouped into four types based on responsibility, capacity and mitigation potential.
 Developed countries have quantitative mitigation commitments based on Kyoto-style targets.
-Among developing countries, newly industrialised countries (RIDCs) and rapidly industrializing developing countries (RIDCs) will have quantitative commitments while other developing countries and LDCs will have qualitative mitigation commitments focusing on policies and measures. -Outlines an institutional mechanism to bring finance from an expanded carbon market to fund integrated policies (policies with climate and development benefits). -The mechanism (a) helps sellers and buyers agree upon standards for reporting and assessing GHG reductions and development benefits of integrated policies and (b) acts as a bridge between the voluntary and formal carbon markets.
+Among developing countries, newly industrialised countries (NICs) and rapidly industrializing developing countries and LDCs will have quantitative commitments while other developing countries and LDCs will have qualitative mitigation commitments focusing on policies and measures. -Outlines an institutional mechanism to bring finance from an expanded carbon market to fund integrated policies (policies with climate and development benefits). -The mechanism (a) helps sellers and buyers agree upon standards for reporting and assessing GHG reductions and development benefits of integrated policies and (b) acts as a bridge between the voluntary and formal carbon markets.
 Sao Paulo BASIC Proposal (BASIC 2006) South-North Dialogue (Ott et al. 2004) Sustainable Development and Climate Finance Mechanism (SDCFM) (Halsnæs and Shukla 2008)